KaranveerB/moonlight-userChrome/README.md

 - [Favicon as a close button](https://github.com/MrOtherGuy/firefox-csshacks/blob/master/chrome/combined_favicon_and_tab_close_button.css) by [MrOtherGuy](https://github.com/MrOtherGuy)
 - Slight design changes
     - Set tab bar to be on top of navigation bar (default in Firefox)
-    - Enabled title bar controls for windows by defaut
+    - Enabled title bar controls for windows by default
     - More subdued design when highlighting menu items
     - Rounded close button when hovering over favicon
     - Padding on left of tab bar